Welcome to our Coleman Montana 8 Person Tent review!

 Is This a Good Tent for Eight People?

 Yes, this is a good tent for eight people and is larger than many alternative tents of a similar capacity.
-That said, you’ll be more comfortable with six occupants.
+That said, in this product you’ll be more comfortable with six people.

 The Coleman Montana 8 isn’t the tent for everyone.
 That’s fine!
-Consider these other 8 person capacity tents similar to the Coleman Montana 8:
+Consider our review of these other 8 person capacity tents similar to the Coleman Montana 8:

 Coleman 8-Person Instant Tent